 The Right Way to Clean

 Now that you've taken care of the basics, you can clean your vinyl plank flooring to ensure its longevity and attractiveness.
-One thing to keep in mind is to not use too much water.
-Over saturating your floor allows moisture to get into the floor's seams, cracks, and edges where it can cause the glue to be less effective.
-Use water sparingly and never just pour water onto the floor.
+One important thing to remember is not to use too much water.
+Oversaturating your floor allows moisture to seep into seams, cracks, and edges where it can weaken the adhesive.
+Use water sparingly and never pour water directly onto the floor.

-But, do keep in mind that it is crucial that you wash away any soap residue.
-If you have soap scum on your floor, it attracts dirt so you're defeating the entire purpose of cleaning your floor in the first place.
+It is also crucial to wash away any soap residue.
+Soap scum attracts dirt, which defeats the purpose of cleaning your floor in the first place.

-- Oil, vinegar or lemon stains: remove right away as they may cause discoloration on the surface of your vinyl flooring
+• Oil, vinegar, or lemon stains should be removed right away as they may discolor the flooring surface.

-- Ink, tomato or blood stains can be removed by putting very diluted alcohol directly on the stain for a few minutes without scrubbing, then rinse off with water
+• Ink, tomato, or blood stains can be removed using diluted alcohol applied directly to the stain for a few minutes without scrubbing.

-- Pen and marker stains are easily cleaned by rubbing with a little white spirit on a cloth and rinsing well with water
+• Pen and marker stains can be cleaned using a little white spirit on a cloth followed by rinsing with water.

-- Rust should be cleaned with an anti-rust sponge and rinsed off with water
+• Rust can be cleaned with an anti-rust sponge and rinsed with water.

-We are one of the largest networks of home inspectors in the country, and we can help you figure out what home inspection services you need—then set them up at your convenience.
+We are one of the largest networks of home inspectors in the country, and we can help you determine which home inspection services you need and schedule them at your convenience.